 In this succinct yet comprehensive text, authors Lawless Frank and Richards guide readers through the essential basics that every educator needs to know about special education, covering everything from law to application.

-Streamlined and accessible chapters address legal knowledge – Section 504, IDEA, ESSA, and FERPA—, assessment and identification, RTI, categories of disability, IEPs, accommodations, and co-teaching.
+Streamlined and accessible chapters address legal knowledge – Section 504, IDEA, ESSA, and FERPA — assessment and identification, RTI, categories of disability, IEPs, accommodations, co-teaching, and instructional considerations.

 Designed to give new educators a focused introduction to critical concepts and terminology, this book also features supplemental online resources including an Instructor’s Manual, quizzes, and more.